Greetings mate and Welcome aboard!

 Focal is a renowned French audio company known for its high-quality headphones and loudspeakers.

-Founded in 1979, the company has earned a solid reputation in the audio industry for its commitment to precision engineering and audio excellence.
+Founded in 1979, the company has earned a solid reputation in the industry for its commitment to precision engineering and audio excellence.

 Focal is often praised for its dedication to innovation, resulting in cutting-edge technology and superior sound performance.